NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-don-t-understand.md

 ---
-name: Things I Don't Understand
+name: Things we Don't Understand
 about: This is for adding issues that you don't understand
 title: ''
-labels: Don't Understand
+labels: I Don't Understand
 assignees: ''

 ---